courk/openflexure-delta-stage/docs/assembling_the_actuators.md

 ## Cut the ties {pagestep}

 For printing stability, on the [main body](fromstep){Qty:1} there are two plastic ties in every actuator.
-Cut these out, either using a craft knife or small wire cutters.
+Cut these out, either using a [craft knife] or [wire cutters].

 ![](images/assembling_the_actuators/ties.jpg)
 ![](images/assembling_the_actuators/cutter_ties.jpg)